jozsefcsiza/Esp32-PxMatrix-Spectrum/README.md

 Preferences		  Built in -> This library is used to save some preferences in the EPS32 memory PxMatrix           Included in the project and is used to control a Px matrix panel	https://github.com/2dom/PxMatrix visit this link to setup and troubleshoot your Px atrix panel!!!!!!
-Adafruit GFX       Arduino libraries manager -> This library is needed for the PxMatrix header Adafruit BusIO     Arduino libraries manager -> This library is needed for the PxMatrix headerr
+Adafruit GFX       Arduino libraries manager -> This library is needed for the PxMatrix header Adafruit BusIO     Arduino libraries manager -> This library is needed for the PxMatrix header

 # BUILD AND RUN
 Wire your ESP32 properly.